Insight-Services-APAC/azure-identity-and-access-powershell/azure/b2b-user/README.md

 To better manage the onboarding of B2B users, Azure has introduced a feature allowing user self-service sign-up.
 This feature, currently in Preview, utilises 'User Flows' to formalise and automate a custom onboarding process.

-A User Flow is sequence of onboarding steps.
-Once thes steps are satisifed the external user is permitted into the tenant as a B2B user automatically.
+A User Flow is essentially a sequence of onboarding steps.
+Once these steps are satisifed, the external user is permitted into the tenant as a B2B user automatically.

 # Azure B2B Self-Service Sign-Up Steps

-A high-level overviw of the sequence of steps is outlined here:
+A high-level overview of steps is outlined here:

 ![alt text](images/cdymond-azure-b2b-self-service-sign-up.png 'B2B Self-Service Sign-Up Flow')